gogins/csound-cxx-opcodes/README.md

 # clang_compile

-`clang_compile` - Compiles C/C++ source code into a module, and executes it at Csound init time.
+`clang_compile` - Compiles C++ source code into a module, and executes it at Csound init time.

 ## Description

-The `clang_compile` opcode is an on-request-compiler (ORC) that enables Csound to compile C or C++ source code, embedded in the Csound orchestra, to a module of LLVM IR code; load and link that module; and call the Csound API, other modules, or dynamic link libraries from that module.
-The ORC compiler is a type of just-in-time (JIT) compiler, in which the actual translation to machine language takes place whenever a symbol in the module is accessed for the first time from the ORC compiler's LLVM execution session.
+The `clang_compile` opcode is an on-request-compiler (ORC) that enables Csound to compile C++ source code, embedded in the Csound orchestra, to a module of low-level virtual machine (LLVM) intermediate representation (IR) code; load and link that module; and call the Csound API, other modules, or dynamic link libraries from that module.
+The ORC compiler is a type of just-in-time (JIT) compiler, in which the actual translation to machine language takes place automatically whenever a symbol in the module is accessed for the first time from the ORC compiler's LLVM execution session.

 ## Syntax